 - Not all concentrations are available each year; please contact LLM and MSLS Admissions for information about specific concentration availability.

 - Candidates may complete the degree requirements in as little as 1 year, or may take up to 6 years.
+USD JDs who elect the Intellectual Property Law concentration may be able to complete the LLM in one semester (see below).

 - Full-time (9 or more credits) and part-time (8 or fewer credits) options are available.